 - Priority 1 High Priority / Emergency.
 The alarm indicates a condition that required manual or automatic functions to avoid unacceptable operating conditions or product.
 Also, indicates a callout when unmanned.
 See Section 3.3 for further information on Alarm Callouts. - Priority 2 Medium Priority.
 The alarm indicates a condition that requires manual or automatic functions to avoid unacceptable operating conditions or product.
 The alarm requires attention, but on its own, does not require a callout when unmanned. - Priority 3 Low Priority.
-The alarm indicates a condition that may result in off-quality product or may lead to more severe consequences. - Priority 4 Abnormal Condition.
+The alarm indicates a condition that may result in off-quality product or may lead to more severe consequences.
+Such as equipment override and alarm disabled. - Priority 4 Abnormal Condition.
 This priority indicates an abnormal condition that does not require immediate attention.
 In general, Local, Manual, or Not Remote mode alarms will be in this category.

-Alarm priority levels for new alarms are to be specified in the project's Functional Requirements Specification (FRS).
+Alarm priority levels for new alarms are to be specified in the project's Enhanced Process Control Narratives (EPCNs).